COVID-19, physical distancing and self-isolation: teenage feelings

 Teenagers with disability, chronic health conditions or other additional needs

-If your teenage child has a disability, a chronic health condition or other additional needs, they might be anxious about getting coronavirus (COVID-19) or getting severe symptoms or complications.
+If your teenage child has a disability, a chronic health condition or other additional needs, they might be anxious about getting COVID-19 or getting severe symptoms or complications.
 Teenagers with additional needs are more likely than their peers to experience anxiety.

-Talking can help teenagers with additional needs who are experiencing anxiety about this situation, just as it can help teenagers without additional needs.
+Talking can help teenagers with additional needs who are experiencing anxiety, just as it can help teenagers without additional needs.
 In particular, you can support your child with additional needs by acknowledging their worries or anxieties and listening actively when your child wants to talk about feelings.

-It’s also important to make sure your child has reliable information about how coronavirus (COVID-19) might affect them and their health condition.
+It’s also important to make sure your child has reliable information about how COVID-19 might affect them and their health condition.
 Teenagers can get a lot of misinformation about their conditions from the internet or friends.

-It’s a good idea to seek advice from your GP or specialist about whether your child has a higher risk of getting coronavirus (COVID-19) and what extra precautions your child might need to take.
+It’s a good idea to seek advice from your GP or specialist about whether your child has a higher risk of getting COVID-19 and what extra precautions your child might need to take.

 About physical distancing

-Physical distancing is a way to slow the spread of coronavirus (COVID-19).
-Coronavirus (COVID-19) spreads easily through sneezing, coughing and contact with infected people or objects.
+Physical distancing is a way to slow the spread of COVID-19.
+COVID-19 spreads easily through sneezing, coughing and contact with infected people or objects.

 The best way to do physical distancing is to stay at home.